ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 This does 2 things:

  #.
-Allows more use of your computers capabilities by running with multiple threads (here it is set to the number of available threads on your system)
+Allows more use of your computer's capabilities by running with multiple threads (here it is set to the number of available threads on your system)

  #.
 Samples each waypoint at 30 degree increments around the z-axis.
 This will alllow for more optimal trajectories while still reaching all the waypoints.